-Let's say the Real Estate Rental produces the same $20,000 a year in annual income (after all expenses, pre-tax) like the FS eBook.
+Let's say the Real Estate Rental produces the same $20,000 a year in annual income (after all expenses, pre-tax) like the Financial Samurai severance negotiation book.
 In my simplistic model, based on the current risk-free rate of 2%, the value of the eBook and Real Estate Rental are both worth $1,000,000.

 Now let's talk about creating a product.
 It took me about three months of spending at least five hours a day writing my 100-page severance package negotiation eBook.
 The book then went through over 20 revisions with the help of my father and my best friend.
 I then had to spend several hundred bucks on design and packaging work.
 Finally, I had to pay $55 to register my book with The Library of Congress and $295 for 10 ISBN codes.

 One can say I wouldn't have been able to write my book if it hadn't been for my years of experience working in Corporate America.
 But the book was an X Factor, because I was going to work for years in Corporate America anyway.
 I wasn't working in Corporate America in order to try and write this book!
 I was just diligent enough to take copious notes during my severance negotiation process and actually create something.

 In other words, I think creating your own product that generates $20,000 a year is a much easier than trying to make $200,000 a year in income, save $200,000 for a downpayment, and then buy and manage a property that generates $20,000 a year.

 Not only is creating something new easier, there's no capital risk.
 All you've got to do is use your creativity and education.
 Everybody should at least have their own website and brand themselves online.
 A website is your dynamic resume in this day and age.